 Photo ↑ by @giorginaa.gr

-There are quite a few things you should know if you are planning to visit Corfu for the first time.
+There are quite a few things you should know if you’re planning to visit Corfu for the first time.
 Some of these things apply to the whole of Greece.
 Others are more individual and apply to Corfu only.
-With these thoughts in mind, here is a list of what you should know before setting off.
+With these thoughts in mind, here’s a list of what you should know before setting off.

 - The only tourist trap that may hit you is overpaying for taxi.
 This is why you should ask upfront and negotiate, use common sense and calculate the distance and price.

-- Post boxes in Corfu are coloured in yellow.
+- Postboxes in Corfu are coloured yellow.
 You can buy stamps from local shops in case you want to surprise your loved ones.

-- You need the two legged round plug and 220 volts for electricity.
+- You need two-legged round plug and 220 volts for electricity.
 If you come from the UK, USA or other countries with different standards, get an adaptor.

-- Do not plan to visit too much.
-Corfu has a laid back lifestyle.
-Do not plan to see everything in one go.
+- Don’t plan to visit too much.
+Corfu has a laid-back lifestyle.
+Don’t plan to see everything in one go.
 Give each island or place as much time as it needs.
 You can always come back.

-- While disabled people can work their way around Corfu, the truth is Greece overall is not the most organized place for people with disabilities.
+- While disabled people can work their way around Corfu, the truth is, Greece, overall, isn’t the most organized place for people with disabilities.

 - Have cash.
 Many places in Corfu are cash only.
 Cash is king, especially in remote areas.